FizzaAbid/FizzaAbid/README.md

 <h3 align="center">A passionate Data Engineer and Data Analyst</h3>

--Hands-on with Cloud based technologies including AWS S3, AWS EMR, AWS Glue, AWS Cloudwatch, etc.
+- 🔭Hands-on with Cloud based technologies including AWS S3, AWS EMR, AWS Glue, AWS Cloudwatch, etc.

--Worked on creating making sense out of raw data
+- 🌱Worked on creating making sense out of raw data

--Have worked on thousands of queries and KPIs
+- ⚡Have worked on thousands of queries and KPIs

--Can create and deploy databases
+- 👯Can create and deploy databases

--Can customize docker images
+- 📫 Can customize docker images

--Can deploy and create helm charts
+- 🌱 Can deploy and create helm charts

--Have worked on **Apache Airflow**, **Apache Superset**, **Apache Pinot**, **Apache Spark**, **Apache Ranger**, etc.
+- 🔭 Have worked on **Apache Airflow**, **Apache Superset**, **Apache Pinot**, **Apache Spark**, **Apache Ranger**, etc.

 - 🔭 I’m currently working on creating **Data Platform** and wide variety of Analytical tools.